ChristophSheep/christophreif.github.io/heroes.md

 # Pioneers of Computer Science

 This is a partial list of notable figures in computer science.

-If all these people would work together how would it change the computing industrie?
+If all these people would work together how would it change the computing industry?

 ## Paul Graham